Please postpone or cancel your Oregon Desert Trail plans due to COVID 19. Last updated on July 16

 Avoid communities other than your own.
 Based on the best information we have now regarding the COVID-19 pandemic, we all need to stay local.
 Given the lack of water along the ODT, long-distance ODT travel requires visiting many communities in the high desert, and, currently, it’s just not reliably safe to move freely for long distances across Oregon and through many small trail towns.
 These towns are still very concerned about their capacity for healthcare.
 Search and rescue personnel are also concerned about being put at risk.

-Many experts believe COVID-19 case numbers could rise as states gradually reopen, and local infection hot spots could emerge, requiring a repeat of more restrictive guidelines.
-It’s possible long-distance travel may not be safe for several months.
+COVID-19 case numbers have been rising since states gradually reopened over the past few months, and local infection hot spots are emerging.
+It’s possible long-distance travel may not be safe for several more months.
 It’s difficult to predict what may happen, but it certainly depends on the choices we make now.

 In this challenging and unprecedented time, we hope you can remain flexible and still discover and explore public lands close to home.
 Depending on where you live, there are many spectacular sections of the Oregon Desert Trail that can be hiked in a day or a weekend.
 For those further afield, know that the ODT will still be there in the future for your long-distance journey.